beeware/beeware/docs/tutorial/tutorial-9.rst

 Runtime tests
 =============

-So far, we'e been running the tests in development mode.
+So far, we've been running the tests in development mode.
 This is especially useful when you're developing new features, as you can rapidly iterate on adding tests, and adding code to make those tests pass.
 However, at some point, you'll want to verify that your code also runs correctly when inside the bundle app